zerocracy/zerocracy.github.io/pages/policy.md

 The quality of a job is "bad" if any of the following happens (these violations we can't forgive):

-  * The code reviewer didn't find any issues in the pull request and just accepted it;
+  * The code reviewer didn't find any issues in the source code changes of a pull request and just accepted it;
   * The job is closed without a solution provided.

 <a id="31" href="#31">§31</a>